Two New Age foods which contain high concentrations of whole food nutrients are

 preservation of the resident intestinal microflora, especially lactic acid bacilli and

-activity of spirulina with respect to microorganisms holds good promise for using these microalgae as components of culture media.
+biological activity with respect to microorganisms holds good promise for using these microalgae as components of culture media.

 Hypocholesterolemic effect of spirulina in patients with hyperlipidemic